EliteFarmers/Website/README.md

 ## Developing

+Note that this website requires the backend API to be running as well.
+You can find the repository for that [here](https://github.com/EliteFarmers/API).
+You *can* use the actual API at https://api.elitebot.dev, but your access to that will be limited by the ratelimiting policies, and won't be suitable for work with any authenticated routes.
+(An included docker container for the API is planned for the future)

-1. Download the code, open the project, and run `npm i` to install dependencies
+1. Download the code, open the project, and run `pnpm i` to install dependencies

 2. Create a **copy** of `.env.example`, rename it to `.env` and fill out all the fields with the relevant values.

-    a.
-For developing using the included `cache` redis container, use the following values that are already provided:

-    ```env
-    POSTGRES_URI="postgres://user:postgres123@localhost:5434/elite"
-    REDIS_URI="redis://localhost:6379"
-    REDIS_PASSWORD="redisCachePassword123"
-    ```

-    If you have redis running elsewhere, you may use that.

-    b. `DISCORD_CLIENT_SECRET` and `PUBLIC_DISCORD_CLIENT_ID` are values found in https://discord.com/developers/applications.
+    a. `DISCORD_CLIENT_SECRET` and `PUBLIC_DISCORD_CLIENT_ID` are values found in https://discord.com/developers/applications.
 You'll have to create a new application, then go to the pictured location to copy these values. _DO NOT SHARE YOUR CLIENT SECRET ANYWHERE_.

-    c.
+    b.
 Other values in the `.env` file can be kept as-is for local development.

-3. Create a **copy** of `src/database/database.example.json`, and rename it to `database.json`, keep the new file in this folder.
-This file is used to store the database connection information, and is not tracked by git.
-You'll have to fill out the values to properly connect to a postgres instance, or keep them as-is for the included container.
-Note that you _should_ specify different databases for development and production.

-4. Back on https://discord.com/developers/applications, you'll have to add redirect URIs in the dashboard in order to have authentication work.
+3. Back on https://discord.com/developers/applications, you'll have to add redirect URIs in the dashboard in order to have authentication work.
 For local developement, add the following:

     ```
     http://localhost:5173/login/callback